 ALS is a progressive disease, and there is no cure.
 However, the disease's advancement can be slowed through medication, and there are treatments available to help minimize symptoms.

 If you have been diagnosed with ALS and are over the age of 18, you should qualify for Social Security disability benefits.
 ALS is included on the SSA's "Listing of Impairments," meaning that the Social Security Administration (SSA) has established specific criteria which, if met by someone with ALS, automatically makes the applicant eligible for disability benefits.

 To get approved for disability benefits based on a diagnosis of ALS, your medical records must include a specific ALS diagnosis.
 Because there is no one test that establishes the presence of ALS, the ALS listing provides that this diagnosis must be made following the generally accepted practices and clinical procedures used to diagnose ALS, and for your records to provide evidence of this.
 However, if a neurologist has diagnosed you with ALS, Social Security should approve you for disability benefits.

 Your case should be fast-tracked due to your ALS diagnosis under the Compassionate Allowances program.
 This means that your case should be decided within a couple of weeks.
-However, if you are applying for SSDI benefits, you can't collect benefits until five months after the onset of your disability.
+And if you were approved for SSDI benefits based on ALS on or after July 23, 2020, there is no waiting period to collect benefits (for all other conditions, there is a five-month waiting period).
 With SSI, there is no waiting period.